-A technology company has created a new information aggregate that allows travel agents to speak directly with airlines, making travel in the Middle East and North Africa more convenient and less costly.
+A technology company has created a new travel aggregator that allows travel agents to speak directly with airlines, making travel in the Middle East and North Africa more convenient and less costly.

 TPConnects – the region’s first online system that connects travel agents directly to airlines using real-time technology – is already operating in the United Arab Emirates with plans to grow throughout the region.